Hipo/drf-extra-fields/README.md

 ## CryptoBinaryField and CryptoCharField

-+ A django-rest-framework fields for handling encryption through serialisation.
-Inputs are String object and internal python representation is Binary object for CryptoBinaryField and String object for CryptoCharField
++ These are django-rest-framework fields for handling encryption through serialisation.
+Inputs are `String` objects and internal python representation is `Binary` object for `CryptoBinaryField` and `String` object for `CryptoCharField`

 + It takes the optional parameter `salt` (Django SECRET_KEY imported from setting as default).
 If set it use custom cryptographic salt